How to Choose the Best Hiking Backpack for Your Adventures? (in 2026)

 Three different hiking backpacks - day pack, internal frame pack, and external frame pack

-From left to right: Daypack, Internal Frame Pack, External Frame Pack
+From left to right: Day pack, Internal Frame Pack, External Frame Pack

-External frame packs revolutionized backpacking allowing for longer trips over a variety of terrain from gentle and moderate paths to rugged mountainous terrain.
-External frame backpackThe external frame packs have a simple but very effective design allowing much larger amounts of weight to be easily and safely carried.
+External frame packs revolutionized backpacking, allowing for longer trips over a variety of terrain, from gentle paths to rugged mountain terrain.
+External frame backpackExternal frame packs have a simple but very effective design, allowing much larger amounts of weight to be easily and safely carried.
 This is done by taking most of the weight off the shoulders and distributing it to the hips.
-The frames also allow for larger and bulkier items such as sleeping bags, sleeping pads or tents to be strapped on the outside expanding the carrying capacity of the backpack.
+The frames also allow for larger and bulkier items – such as sleeping bags, sleeping pads or tents – to be strapped on the outside, expanding the carrying capacity of the backpack.
 External frames are usually not adjustable, though some have frame extensions for carrying larger loads while others telescope and come in different back lengths.
 Hiking packs with external frames excel in carrying heavy and bulky loads and allow for excellent airflow through the back area.
 Unlike internal frame backpacks, which hug the body, they allow sweat to dissipate.
 This makes the external frame backpacks suitable for hot weather and summer hiking trips.
 In general, externals are cheaper so if you are on a tight budget, you may opt for an external frame.
-The disadvantages of this type of frames are balance and stability.
+The main disadvantages of this frame type are balance and stability issues.
 They don’t move with you; on steep descents and when crossing rough ground, packs with external frames can be unstable and may make walking difficult or even unsafe.
 So, externals are definitely not recommended for off-trail hiking (also called bushwhacking).
-Moreover, hitting your head on the frame can happen and it can be very irritating, especially when falling on the trail.
+Moreover, you can hit your head on the frame, which can be very irritating – especially if you fall on the trail.
 And falling can happen to anyone who’s walking or trail running.
 Today, the demand and supply of external frame backpacks are much lower than they were twenty or so years ago.
-This reflects on the manufacturers who are reluctant to invest more money in R&D for improving the simple designs available on the market.
+This is reflected in the manufacturers, who are reluctant to invest more money in R&D to improve the simple designs available on the market.
 Here are some main advantages and disadvantages of externals:

 Advantages of external frame packs